-Estate planning primarily involves what happens to your assets after you pass away, but what if you become too ill to manage your own life?
+Estate planning or legacy planning primarily involves what happens to your assets after you pass away, but what if you become too ill to manage your own life?
 That too is part of estate planning.

 - Health Care Proxy appoints a person to make health care decisions for you if you cannot.
 Regardless of your age, it can become essential if you are in a car accident or need someone to answer questions on your behalf during routine surgery.
 Every time you enter a hospital for care or treatment, you will be asked to sign a proxy – but you may have your own with you at all times.

 - Living Will (or DNR, Do Not Rescuscitate) provides instructions to medical personnel about your desired end–of–life care.
 Some decisions made on this document, such as “no intubation,” should be reviewed now, in light of Covid-19, and perhaps reconsidered.